suabochica/scala-learning/README.md

 ## Install sbt on macOS

-> Note: For this section is assumend that sdkman is already installed
+> Note: For this section is assumed that sdkman is already installed

 Install a specific version of `sbt` is a similar process of what we did installed scala via sdkman.